Blaze vs Coyote Grills: Blaze Pro LUX 34 vs Coyote SL 36

 The 12mm hexagonal stainless steel cooking rods retain and distribute heat evenly, giving you that restaurant-quality sear every griller dreams of.
 It’s the kind of balanced performance that makes Blaze a go-to for anyone who values consistency over flash.

-The Coyote SL 36-Inch Grill, on the other hand, is a powerhouse.
 With four cast stainless Infinity burners pushing 80,000 BTUs, plus a 15,000 BTU RapidSear burner and 15,000 BTU infrared rotisserie, it’s built for high-output outdoor cooking.

 The Coyote’s volcanic ceramic briquette system does an excellent job of diffusing heat across the surface while adding a touch of that smoky flavor you’d expect from live fire.